Corticosteroids and Corticosteroid Replacement Therapy

 Steroids and the skin

 Systemic and local side-effects can occur, particularly with moderate-strength steroids.
 The emphasis should be on appropriate use to produce benefit and to minimise side-effects.
 Once-daily applications are recommended by the National Institute for Health and Care Excellence (NICE).
-Information on use of steroids in dermatology can be found in the separate article Steroids and the Skin.
+Information on use of steroids in dermatology can be found in the separate article Topical Steroids for the Skin.
 Important areas for consideration include:

 - Appropriate strength of steroids.